Fallout Amazon series: Cast, story, leaked set pictures, more

 “Fallout is one of the greatest game series of all time,” Joy and Nolan said after the first reveal.
 “Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we’re incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”

 Stars of the Fallout series started being announced in February 2022, and there are some A-list names attached to the project.
-We don’t have confirmation of which roles each actor will play, but the talent involved is certainly reason to be excited.
+Walton Goggin and Ella Purnell will feature in lead roles, but we’re yet to have confirmation of the exact roles each actor will play.

 Check out all of the Fallout series cast members we know of so far below: